-The Guidelines encourage the executives to comply with the Guidelines no later than five years after the October 8, 2007 Board approval of the Guidelines or the date appointed to a position subject to the Guidelines, whichever is later.
+The Guidelines encourage the executives to comply with the Guidelines no later than five years after either the October 8, 2007 Board approval of the Guidelines or the date appointed to a position subject to the Guidelines, whichever is later.
+No NEO is currently in compliance with the Guidelines.

-For purposes of these guidelines, stock ownership includes Common Stock beneficially owned (including stock owned by immediate family members) and deferred stock not yet delivered.
+For purposes of the Guidelines, stock ownership includes Common Stock beneficially owned (including stock owned by immediate family members) and deferred stock not yet delivered.
 Performance share grants are not counted for this purpose.